-- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - Use the convection bake function for best results when baking cookies on multiple racks. - Bake is the best function to use for baking cakes. - For best results when baking layer cakes using two oven racks, place racks in positions 3 and 5 and place pans as shown in Figure 27. - When using any single rack for baking cookies, cakes, biscuits, or muffins use rack position 3. - Allow at least 2 inches (5 cm) of space between bakeware for proper air circulation. - Dark or dull bakeware absorbs more heat than shiny bakeware, resulting in dark or overbrowned foods.
+- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - Use the convection bake function for best results when baking cookies on multiple racks. - Bake is the best function to use for baking cakes. - For best results when baking layer cakes using two oven racks, place racks in positions 3 and 5 and place pans as shown in Figure 19. - When using any single rack for baking cookies, cakes, biscuits, or muffins use rack position 3. - Allow at least 2 inches (5 cm) of space between bakeware for proper air circulation. - Dark or dull bakeware absorbs more heat than shiny bakeware, resulting in dark or overbrowned foods.
 It may be necessary to reduce oven temperature or cook time to prevent overbrowning of some foods. - Dark pans are recommended for pies; shiny pans are recommended for cakes, cookies, and muffins. - Do not open oven door often.
-Opening the door will reduce the temperature in the oven and may increase cook time. - Do not leave oven light on while baking.
+Opening the door will reduce the temperature in the oven and may increase cook time.